fabriciofuji/mautic-documentation/pages/02.Setup/01.Getting Started/docs.en.md

 ![config menu](config-menu.png)

 On the System Settings tab, scroll down to find the IP lookup service option and click the "Fetch IP Lookup Data Store."
+If using MaxMind service, please remember to get your [MaxMind license](https://docs.mautic.org/en/setup/maxmind-license).

 ![get maxmind](get-maxmind.png)